 Author’s note by Attorney Howard Iken: Divorced parents can modify their parenting plan through an agreement or court order.
 If one parent refuses to modify the plan, the other must file a motion and present evidence to support the change.
 The court will decide what is in the best interest of the child based on factors such as safety, consistency, a relationship with both parents and family ties.
 The proposed plan should be fair to both parents, and an attorney can help with the process.

 Children grow up fast.
-As they do, their needs, desires, goals and interests all change.
+As they do, their needs, desires, goals, and interests all change.
 Their relationship with their parents changes as well.
-Whereas a child might be more attached with her mother during infancy and childhood, the child may become more attached and develop a better relationship with her father during adolescence.
+Whereas a child might be more attached to her mother during infancy and childhood, the child may become more attached and develop a better relationship with her father during adolescence.
 Children of divorced spouses are no different.
 But whereas children of a committed couple can simply choose which parent they would like to spend more time with, children of divorced couples must comply with orders the court enters.
 These orders can direct that they live primarily with one parent and may even dictate how often they see the other parent.
 These orders are contained in a parenting plan.

 Parenting plans may be modified as circumstances change and the child grows.
 However, it can be a burdensome process to modify a parenting plan, especially if the other parent is objecting to changing the plan.

 Happily Ever After . . .
 Modifying the Parenting Plan When the Parties Agree To Do So

 Before discussing how to modify a parenting plan through the court, it should be mentioned that parents can in virtually every circumstance modify a parenting plan by agreement.
 (One possible exception, for instance, is if one parent has put the child’s life in danger in the past.)
 Courts are eager to encourage divorced parents to work together and communicate one another about their children’s needs and take measures to meet those needs.